barroit/barroit/Documentation/index.rst

 tailored for barroit's environment and totally useless for you.
 To make this repo suit your needs, you'll likely have to do a lot of work.

-Here's a list of available features of the core:
+Here's a list of available guides and features of the core:

 .. toctree::
    :maxdepth: 1

+   Terminologies you need to know <misc/terminologies>

    The libkit <libkit/index>